Yousef-Shihade/The-Modern-Game/README.md

 ## The question

-Home-field advantage is one of the most consistent patterns in sports, but *why* it exists is debated crowd pressure on referees, travel fatigue, pitch familiarity.
+Home-field advantage is one of the most consistent patterns in sports, but *why* it exists is debated ,crowd pressure on referees, travel fatigue, pitch familiarity.
 COVID accidentally created a natural experiment: same teams, same competitions, same rules, just no fans.
 This project uses that experiment to test the "it's the crowd" theory directly, across five different football cultures.